Tuchel compares 'genius' Klopp to Diego Simeone

+Thomas Tuchel says the challenge of pitting his wits against Jurgen Klopp's genius has been getting him out of bed early.

-Tuchel's Chelsea travel to Anfield to face Klopp's reigning Premier League champion Liverpool on Friday (AEDT), with both teams embroiled in the battle to secure a top-four finish.
+Tuchel's Chelsea travel to Anfield to face Klopp's reigning Premier League champions Liverpool on Thursday, with both teams embroiled in the battle to secure a top-four finish.

 It will be the first time the former Mainz and Borussia Dortmund bosses have crossed paths in English football and Tuchel recognises something of the fervour Diego Simeone imbues in his Atletico Madrid sides within Klopp's Reds.

-"It brings me out of bed early because it is a challenge for me to play against him," he said.
+"It brings me out of bed early because it is a challenge for me to play against him," he told a news conference.

 "He is a genius but, in the end, we will not meet up for a game of tennis, we play with our teams and we have to be prepared.